aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 - Dimensional verification: $[\phi] = [L^2 T^{-2}]$, $[2 Z M / (c r)] = [L^2 T^{-2}]$
 - Physical meaning: The gravitational potential formula is the cornerstone of the weak field approximation of general relativity.
 After introducing $Z$, it is expressed as $-2ZM/(cr)$, whose dimension is consistent with energy per unit mass, strengthening the connection between gravity and energy

-This universality verification fully proves the correctness and profound significance of the $Z = G c / 2$ relationship, laying a theoretical foundation for the unification of physical constants.
+This universality verification fully proves the correctness and profound significance of the $Z = G c / 2$ (equation 10-5) relationship, laying a theoretical foundation for the unification of physical constants.

 ### 14.2 Applications in General Relativity